evan-ravenelle/gormless/README.md

 ## Testing

-GORMLESS includes comprehensive unit tests and integration tests.
+gormless includes unit tests and integration tests.
 To run the tests:

 ```bash
 # Run all tests